 - Use keyword insertion and ad customizers if you have a lot of ads to maintain.

-Why: You can tailor your creative messages to a user’s search while reducing your management overhead, including in your URL navigation fields.
+Why: You can tailor your creative messages to a user’s search while reducing your management overhead.

 Why: You can learn about your users’ preferences and improve your performance by honing ad text, especially your headlines.